-Our survey of Heart Matters readers shows sex isn't getting the attention it deserves in the consulation room.
+Our survey of Heart Matters readers shows sex isn't getting the attention it deserves in the consultation room.

 We asked our Heart Matters readers about their sex lives, and found that a third have sex less often, and one in five aren't having sex at all because of their heart condition.